delaneyj/grug/docs/config/index.md

 - **Type:** `Plugin[]`

-  By default, Vite assumes dependencies ship plain JavaScript and will not attempt to transform non-js file formats during pre-bundling.
+  By default, grug assumes dependencies ship plain JavaScript and will not attempt to transform non-js file formats during pre-bundling.
 If you wish to support special file types, e.g. `.vue` files, you will need to supply the relevant plugins via this option.

   Note that you will also need to include these plugins in the main `plugins` option in order to support the same file types during production build.